raoljirushabh/Power-BI/README.md

 # Power-BI

-These are the few examples of Power BI when I started to learn it.
+These are the few examples of Power BI with the dummy data.
 I hope you find it interesting.
-And feel free to ask any questions if you encounter any.
+And feel free to ask questions if you encounter any.
 Thank You :)